Skip to Content

 These stir-fried sweet chilli egg noodles are the perfect side dish for a host of dishes.

-It is served above with my cod en papillote and they are great with fish and seafood.
-Everything from my honey and soy salmon and baked tuna steak to sweet and sour prawns are a great match.
+It is served above with my cod en papillote, and they are great with fish and seafood.
+Everything from my honey and soy salmon and baked tuna steak to sweet and sour prawns are great matches.

 But it ain't just fish!